isomerpages/moe-andersonpri/_parents/P1 Registration/Parent Volunteer Programme.md

     <label for="accordion6"><strong>6.
 Can I join Anderson Primary School as a Parent Volunteer for priority registration in Phase 2B?</strong></label>
     <div>
       <p>
-       In order to be eligible for the Registration in the Phase 2B in the Primary One Registration Exercise, parents must join the school as a Parent Volunteer (PV) at least 1 year before the Registration Exercise and fulfil at least 40 hours of PV service by 30th June before the P1 Registration starts.&nbsp;</p>
+       In order to be eligible for the Registration in the Phase 2B in the Primary One Registration Exercise, parents must join the school as a Parent Volunteer (PV) at least 1 year before the Registration Exercise and fulfil at least 40 hours of PV service by 30th June before the P1 Registration starts.&nbsp;
       </p>
     </div>
   </li>